General Register Office Northern Ireland (GRONI)

 General Registry Ireland

-The General Registry Ireland site contains information relating to all official records of Irish births, deaths and marriages from 1864.
+The General Registry Ireland site contains information about all official records of Irish births, deaths and marriages from 1864.

 The National Archives